gist-ailab/insta-beer/README.md

 # INSTA-BEEER

-This repository contains the source codes for the paper "INSTA-BEEER: Explicit Error Estimation and Refinement for Fast and Accurate Unseen Object Instance Segmentation".
+This repository contains the source codes for the paper "Fast and Accurate Unknown Object Instance Segmentation through Error-Informed Refinement".

-The paper has been authored by Seunghyeok Back, Sangbeom Lee, Kangmin Kim, Joosoon Lee, Sungho Shin, Jaemo Maeng, and Kyoobin Lee.
+The paper has been authored by Seunghyeok Back, Sangbeom Lee, Kangmin Kim, Joosoon Lee, Sungho Shin, Jemo Maeng, and Kyoobin Lee.

 ## Project Status